Timurid Empire: Symbols of the state

 It is not known for certain what meaning the triangular sign had, but according to Clavijo, each circle meant a part of the world (of which there were three before 1492), and the owner of the symbol was their ruler.
 The sign consisting of circles perhaps tried to illustrate Timur's nickname of "Sahib-Qiran" (the ruler of three benevolent planets).
-According to Ruy de Clavijo the emblem adopted by Timur, composed of "three circlets" arranged into the shape of a triangle:
+According to Ruy de Clavijo, the emblem adopted by Timur was composed of "three circlets" arranged into the shape of a triangle:

 Often images of abstract symbols (tamga) on coins were accompanied by the Persian expression "Rāstī rustī" (راستى رستى), which can be translated as "In rectitude lies salvation".
 It is also known that the same expression was used in flags as well.

-Timurid flag
+Flag

 Standards with a golden crescent are mentioned in different historical sources.
-Some miniatures depict the red banners of Timur's army.
+Some miniatures depict the red banners of Timur's army, and it is thought that Timur generally used red banners, probably for visibility, with variable cut-outs, to which may have been added the tail of a horse or yak (the Mongol tugh), topped with the crescent of Islam.
 During the Indian campaign, a black banner with a silver dragon was used.
 Before the campaign to China, however, Timur ordered the depiction of a golden dragon on the army's banners.

 There is little certainty about the actual flag of the Timurid Empire.
 Yuka Kadoi studied the possibility that the "brown or originally silver flag with three circles or balls" in the Catalan Atlas could be associated with the "earlier dominions of the Timurid Empire", specifically referencing a flag raised over the city of Camull (the modern city of Khamil in Xinjiang).